The abbreviation

 'It's on the first floor.'

-3. In sentences or clauses where we define or identify a particular person or object:
+3. In sentences or clauses where we define or identify a particular

 Example: